Become a Sports Physical Therapist: Education and Career Roadmap

 |Experience||Physical therapists may be required to complete a residency program, which can last anywhere from 9 months to 3 years|

 Step 1: Earn a Bachelor's Degree

 Related bachelor's degree programs for undergraduates include pre-physical therapy, athletic training, biology or health science.
-As an undergraduate, students take courses that fulfill the requirements to enroll in physical therapy graduate school, such as biology, chemistry, physics and physiology.
-A degree program in physical therapist assisting will also prepare students for a graduate degree program.
-Some colleges may offer accelerated, combination programs, such as a 6-year program composed of three years at the undergraduate level and three years in a Doctor of Physical Therapy (DPT) program.
+As an undergraduate, students take courses that fulfill requirements to enroll in physical therapy graduate school, such as biology, chemistry, physics and physiology.
+A degree program in physical therapist assisting can also prepare students for a graduate degree program.
+Some colleges offer accelerated dual-degree programs, such as a 6-year program composed of three years at the undergraduate level and three years in a Doctor of Physical Therapy (DPT) program.